Safety with Technology

 Make your password difficult to guess by incorporating both numbers and letters.
 Click here to access a random password generator.

 Remember: Controlling partners may have downloaded spyware onto your computer to monitor you.
-If you are in or getting out of an abusive relationship, use a computer your partner has never used when you create the new passwords so that he or she doesn't learn them.
+If you are in or getting out of an abusive relationship, use a computer your partner has never used when you create the new passwords so that they don’t learn them.

 Step 6: Never share your password!